ForEvolve/forevolve.github.io/_posts/en/2017-09-04-design-patterns-web-api-service-and-repository-part-7.md

 ### Some refactoring
 If we take a look at the `NinjaService`, there is some code that is there multiple times.
-Armed with our unit test suite, we can now start to refactor the `NinjaService` confidently!
+Armed with our unit test suite, we can now start to refactor the `NinjaService` with confidence!

 **The refactoring target is:**